frederic-perez/AmE-dictionary/data/idioms.md

 __smoke like a chimney__ To smoke cigarettes, cigars, pipes, etc., continuously and in large amounts.
 __smoke__ _v_ :three::astonished: __6__ _slang_ To perform extremely well, especially with a lot of energy or enthusiasm. _The band has been absolutely smoking for the last two hours.
 People in the club are going crazy for them!_ _They looked a little sluggish in the first half of the game, but the team is positively smoking now._ __13__ (tr) To subject or expose to smoke. _This person smokes me._ __14__ (Cookery) (tr) To cure (meat, fish, cheese, etc) by treating with smoke.
 __smokescreen__ :pencil2:
+__smoking gun__ Indisputably incriminating evidence.
+Likened to a gun that is still smoking after having been fired.
 __snafu__
 __snag__ __4__ _v tr_ To procure, grab, or steal something. _See if you can snag a couple of good seats while I get the popcorn._
 __snake oil__